Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Preliminaries

-We use the following estimate of $\eta$ for non-degenerate singularities.
-It can be found in~\cite[Proposition~4.2]{Bac1} and its proof is basically the same as Dinh, Nguy\^{e}n and Sibony's one~\cite[Proposition~3.3]{DNSII}, together with a local estimate that is due to Lins~Neto and Canille~Martins~\cite[Theorem~2]{MLN}.
+We use the following estimate of the map~$\eta$ for non-degenerate singularities.
+It can be found in~\cite[Proposition~4.2]{Bac1} and its proof is basically the same as Dinh, Nguy\^{e}n and Sibony's one in the context of linearizable singularities~\cite[Proposition~3.3]{DNSII}, together with a local estimate that is due to Lins~Neto and Canille~Martins~\cite[Theorem~2]{MLN}.

 \begin{prop} Note $\dhimpnov$ the distance induced by $\metm{M}$.
-Suppose that $\mani{M}$ is compact and that $\fol$ is Brody-hyperbolic with only non-degenerate singularities.
-Then, there exists a constant $C\geq1$ such that
+Suppose that $\mani{M}$ is compact and that~$\fol$ is Brody-hyperbolic with only non-degenerate singularities.
+Then, there is a constant $C\geq1$ such that

 where $\log^{\star}=1+\Cmod{\log}$ is a $\log$-type function. \end{prop}